DvidWils/Matplotlib-challenge/README.md

-# Pymaceuticals Tumor Volume Study
+# Module 5 - Matplotlib-challenge: Pymaceuticals Tumor Volume Study

 This project analyzes the performance of various medications on the volume of tumors in mice diagnosed with squamous cell carcinoma, a commonly occurring form of skin cancer.
 The primary objective was to evaluate the performance of Pymaceuticals' Capomulin drug, compared to other medication.